High Spy

 See High Spy and the surrounding tops on our free-to-access 'Google Style' Peak Bagging Maps:

-See High Spy and the surrounding tops on our downloadable PDF Peak Bagging Map:
+See High Spy and the surrounding tops on our downloadable Peak Bagging Maps in PDF format:

 Fellow go4awalkers who have already walked, climbed, summited & bagged High Spy

-Neil Walker walked up on August 19th, 2025 [from/via/route] Rowling End Farm [with] Emma and Sophie [weather] Cloudy.
+Neil Walker walked up High Spy on August 19th, 2025 [from/via/route] Rowling End Farm [with] Emma and Sophie [weather] Cloudy.
 Misty on higher fells

 Martin Woods climbed it on July 30th, 2025 [from/via/route] Catbells loop over Dalehead with Crush [with] Crush [weather] Mixed with no wind.